How Long Do You Have To Move Your 401(K) After Leaving A Job?

 If you leave your job, you have the right to move your 401(k) money to another 401(k) or IRA.
 Knowing how long you have to move your 401(k) after leaving a job can help plan your retirement savings better.

 When switching jobs or quitting to start a business, it is easy to get lost in the excitement.
 As you plan your next move, you should remember your 401(k) plan where you’ve been accumulating your retirement savings.
-By knowing how long it takes to move your 401(k) after leaving a job, you can plan what to do with your retirement savings.
+By knowing what happens to your 401(k) and how long it takes to move your 401(k) after leaving a job, you can plan what to do with your retirement savings.

 Generally, 401(k) plans are tied to employers, and once you leave your job, you will no longer contribute to the plan.
 However, the amount you contributed to your account is still your money, and you can choose what to do with it.
-You have 60 days from the date of leaving your employer to move the 401(k) money into a preferred retirement plan if your 401(k) balance is below $5000.
+How long you have to move your 401(k) depends on how much asset you have in the account: you have 60 days from the date of leaving your employer to move the 401(k) money into a preferred retirement plan if your 401(k) balance is below $5000.
 For large balances over $5000, you can leave the funds in your old 401(k) plan for as long as you want.

 You Have Less Than $1000 in Your 401(k)